TienDucTran/GANAI/GANAI/META_IMPLEMENTATION_GUIDE.md

 # Dynamic Meta Tags Implementation Guide

-This guide explains how to implement and use the dynamic meta tag system for better SEO and social media sharing across your GANAI application.
+This guide explains how to implement and use the dynamic meta tag system for better SEO and social media sharing across your Miumiu application.

 ## Overview